Mobile menu icon

 Crudely, it can be considered as the electron spin equivalent of NMR spectroscopy.
 Like NMR, "EPR" covers a wide range of techniques including continuous wave, pulsed, double resonance and multi-dimensional methods.

-Because the technique is sensitive and selective for the electron spin and its environment, EPR can be used to probe, for example:
+Because the technique is sensitive and selective for the electron spin and its environment, EPR can be used to probe numerous phenomena, for example:

 • Open-shell transition metal ions